 - Eating in front of a screen such as mobile device or television

 Ultimately, the best way to lose weight is to change the habits that are causing the extra weight.
 For the best results, pick one habit at a time to change.
-For example, try limiting sweets and treats to 200 calories a day, cutting out fried foods or only eating out once a week.
-Replace those old habits with new good habits, such as trying new fruits and vegetables or a new exercise classes.
+For example, try limiting sweets and treats, cutting out fried foods or only eating out once a week.
+Replace those old habits with new habits, such as trying new fruits and vegetables or a new exercise routine.

-No one has control over everything, but we do have control over how much we pay attention to what and how we eat.
 Studies show that people who self-monitor their meals lose more weight and keep it off.
 The most successful "losers" tend to weigh themselves about once a week.
-While some people get depressed or angry to see the scale stay the same or even go up, the scale can make or break weight loss efforts.

 Put It All Together